 Q. How long has Speedishuttle Hawaii operated under those circumstances?

-A. We have had multiple providers at every airport for the last 19 years and in fact have never operated in Hawaii without more than one competitor, many of whose tenure exceeds our own.
+A. We have had multiple providers at every airport for the last 19 years and in fact have never operated in Hawaii without less than one competitor, many of whose tenure exceeds our own.

 Q. Has Mr. Wood done anything to demonstrate why Seattle is somehow different than these airports which apparently can support multiple providers?